Glossary Of Terms And Services

-Late Fees - To avoid the assessment of late fees, students must register and settle their tuition, fees, housing, dining, and all other charges by the Friday before the beginning of both spring and fall classes.
+Late Fees - Fees assessed and added to existing charges as penalties for late payment.
+To avoid the assessment of late fees, students must register and settle their tuition, fees, housing, dining, and all other charges by the Friday before the beginning of (spring and fall) classes.
 Students who fail to register and settle their accounts will be assessed late fees in accordance with the following schedule:

-An additional $25 will be added to the $300 late fee for each week after the third week until settlement has taken place.
-Non-receipt of a bill does not relieve a student of this settlement deadline.
+An additional $25 will be added to the $300 late fee for each week after the third week until all charges have been settled.
+Non-receipt of a bill does not relieve a student of his or her payment obligation.

 Students whose checks are returned by a bank as unpaid or whose credit card authorizations are declined by the bank will be subject to the late fees described above until their accounts are paid.
 If a change of program or a petition action results in additional charges, it must be paid or deferred in full by the end of the week in which the change took place.
-If any portion remains unpaid, late fees will be assessed according to the above late fee schedule.
+If any portion remains unpaid, late fees will be assessed according to the schedule above.

-Leave of Absence (Undergraduates) - The university has implemented a program designed to assist students who find it necessary to take a leave of absence from their studies at USC.
-This new procedure has been designed to ease the transition for students, both at the time they take a leave of absence and upon their eventual return to the university.
+Leave of Absence (Undergraduates) - A temporary withdrawal from the university, usually for no more than a semester, for personal reasons or as a result of being called to active military duty.
+The university has implemented a program to assist students who find it necessary to take a leave of absence from their studies at USC.
+This new procedure has been designed to ease the transition for students as they leave the university and as they make their eventual return.
 Students who need more information or who wish to request a leave of absence should contact their academic advisors.
 Students may download the Leave of Absence Handbook by clicking here.